MRezaNasirloo/Slick/docs/MultiInstance.md

 #### CustomView:

-Since the View's lifecylce is not rich enough, its parent should provide a unique id for it when it calls its `onBind(String)` method.
+Since the View's lifecylces are not rich enough, its parent should provide a unique id for it when it calls its `onBind(String)` method.
 ```java
 public class CustomView extends AppCompatTextView implements SlickLifecycleListener, SlickUniqueId {